volodymyrhudyma/blog/content/blog/2020-08-05-how-to-create-a-custom-matcher-in-jest.md

 ## Install jest

-To install jest, execute the following command in the project's root folder:
+To install jest, run the following command in the root folder of the project:

 `yarn add --dev jest`